-Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks.

-Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff.
+- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks. - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff.

-15.Training
+16. Training

-15.1 All staff
+16.1 All staff

-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
+All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of abuse, exploitation, or neglect.
 This training will be regularly updated and will be in line with national and local guidance.

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of becoming involved with or supporting terrorism and to challenge extremist ideas.

-All staff will receive regular online safety training, including an understanding of the expectations, roles and responsibilities, in relation to filtering and monitoring.
+All staff will receive regular online safety training, including an understanding of the expectations, roles, and responsibilities, in relation to filtering and monitoring.